xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 To create the `CachedDataSourceAdapter` of users, we have to implement the four operations that the interface defines: `saveEntities`, `dropEntities`, `getDataSourceFactory` and `runInTransaction`.
 To implement these methods, we have to define a [Room Dao interface], let's name it `UserDao`.

-The `getDataSourceFactory` method will require defining a method to retrieve all `User` entities associated to a `search` query, sorted by the index.
+The `getDataSourceFactory` method will require a method to retrieve all `User` entities associated to a `search` query, sorted by the index.

-If we follow the paging strategy we defined, `saveEntities` will require define three methods in the `UserDao`:
+If we follow the paging strategy we defined, `saveEntities` will require three methods in the `UserDao`:
 - A method to insert the `User` entities.
 - A method to insert the `UserSearch` entities.
 - A method to get the next `searchPosition` index.